 Audiophiles will also be happy to know that the Pixel 3a and Pixel 3a XL still feature a traditional 3.5mm headphone jack on the top of the chassis.

 Why it’s arguably still the best affordable Android phone you can buy:

 The Google Pixel 3a and Pixel 3a XL feel, outside of the obvious hardware differences, almost identical to the more expensive Pixel 3 and Pixel 3 XL.
-It will be shunted aside when the Pixel 4a comes to market in the coming months but the combination of the software and hardware experience with a $399 starting price makes for an extremely compelling offer.
-They also run Android 10 and can even have the Android 11 Developer Preview installed, which no other sub-$500 smartphones can even match.
+It will be shunted aside when the Pixel 4a comes to market in the next few weeks but the combination of the software and hardware experience with a $399 starting price still makes for an extremely compelling offer.
+The duo also runs Android 10 and can even have the Android 11 Beta installed, which no other sub-$500 smartphones can even match.